20 weird and wonderful facts about the famous Rolex Sydney Hobart Race

 1 – The race is organised annually by the Cruising Yacht Club of Australia (CYCA) and begins on 26 December.

+3 – 2020 was the first time the Sydney Hobart has been cancelled in the 75 history of the race, with Covid forcing the cancellation.

+4 – 2021 is the first time the Sydney Hobart race will allow doublehanded entries.
+A reflection of the sports fastest growing sector, shorthanded offshore racing.

-3 – The first race was in 1945 and came about as a result of the suggestion of British naval officer and keen yachtsman John Illingworth.
+5 – The first race took place in 1945.
+Originally the idea was to cruise in company to Hobart, but British naval officer and keen yachtsman John Illingworth suggested turning it into a race…

-5 – The course record is 1 day, 18 hours, 23 minutes and 12 seconds and was set in 2012 by the supermaxi Wild Oats XI .
+7 – The course record is 1 day, 9 hours, 15 minutes and 24 seconds and was set in 2017 by the supermaxi Comanche.

-6 – This year the race for line honours will be contested by three 100ft super maxis: Wild Oats XI, Perpetual Loyal and Ludde Ingvall’s brand new and as yet unproven CQS, a radical looking design by Simonis Voogd/Bakewell-White.

 11 – The slowest elapsed time belongs to the 40ft yawl Wayfarer, which belonged to Peter Luke, a co-founder of the CYCA.
 In the first race in 1945 he finished in 11 days, 6 hours and 20 minutes.

-12 – The 1998 race made global headlines when a hurricane-force storm tore across the fleet.
+12 – The 1998 Sydney Hobart race made global headlines when a hurricane-force storm tore across the fleet.
 Five boats sank, six people died.
+A resulting report recommended changes to preparations and sea survival training that came to be a step change in ocean racing worldwide.

 13 – On average, some 17 per cent of the fleet retires.

-14 – A resulting report recommended changes to preparations and sea survival training that came to be a step change in ocean racing worldwide.

-15 – The oldest skipper to date was John Walker who raced in 2008 aged 86.
-He retired then – he and and his boat had achievemd the milestone of 25 Sydney-Hobarts.
+14 – The oldest skipper to date was John Walker who raced in 2008 aged 86.
+He retired then – he and and his boat had achieved the milestone of 25 Sydney Hobarts.

 20 – Over 50,000 crew have completed the race during its 70 years.